Šaca: History

 The first written record about Šaca dates back to 1275.
 Since 1427 the landowners of Šaca were the Semsey family, who built a castle here in the 15th century.
 It was demolished later in the same century, on the order of the King Matthias Corvinus.
 Later members of the family built a rococo manor house in Šaca in the late 18th century, which stands to this day.
 Water mills were operated in Šaca since the Middle Ages, until 1950.

-After World War II, the village became a residential district for builders of a new steelworks company - Východoslovenské železiarne Košice (VSŽ Košice - "Eastern Slovak Iron Works in Košice").
+After World War II, the village became a residential district for builders of a new steelworks company - Východoslovenské železiarne Košice (VSŽ Košice - "East Slovak Ironworks, Košice").
 In January 1960 construction started on more than 8 square kilometres of land.
 In 1965 the first blast furnace was fired up and production in the hot rolling mill and coke plant was started.
 In four decades the Košice mill has developed into a steel-producing plant that has managed to reach the markets and achieve a position among the significant steel producers.
 It has been accepted as a member of prestigious international organizations associating iron and steel producers and has become a partner of renowned foreign firms in joint ventures.
-The new phase in the history of the factory started on November 24, 2000 when the metallurgy production and commercial activities were sold to the leading American steel company The United States Steel Corporation - VSŽ Košice changed name on U. S. Steel Košice.
+The new phase in the history of the factory started on November 24, 2000 when the metallurgy production and commercial activities were sold to the United States Steel Corporation and VSŽ Košice changed its name to U. S. Steel Košice.

 In the 1970s, Šaca gained an urban character and became one of 22 boroughs of Košice.